 Evaluation: Fans of fairytales will appreciate this meta mélange of fairytale content, construction, and style.
 The coming-of-age tale parts of the story are tender and sweet, and the parenting aspect will amuse readers with its familiar mix of affection and frustration.

-Note: This book is a finalist for the 2013 National Book Award for Young People’s Literature.
+Note: This book was a finalist for the 2013 National Book Award for Young People’s Literature.

 Published by Alfred A. Knopf, an imprint of Random House Children’s Books, a division of Random House, 2013